kubernetes-sigs/aws-load-balancer-controller/docs/guide/walkthrough/echoserver.md

 ## Setup external-DNS to manage DNS automatically

-1. Ensure your instance has the correct IAM permission required for external-dns.
+1. Ensure your nodes (on which External DNS runs) have the correct IAM permission required for external-dns.
 See https://github.com/kubernetes-incubator/external-dns/blob/master/docs/tutorials/aws.md#iam-permissions.

 1. Download external-dns to manage Route 53.